appirio-tech/angularjs-styleguide/README.md

     *Why?*: Placing the implementation details of a function later in the file moves that complexity out of view so you can see the important stuff up top.

-    *Why?*: Function declaration are hoisted so there are no concerns over using a function before it is defined (as there would be with function expressions).

-    *Why?*: You never have to worry with function declarations that moving `var a` before `var b` will break your code because `a` depends on `b`.

-    *Why?*: Order is critical with function expressions

   ```javascript
   /**